Dozodouzo/supybot-git/README.md

 ```

 * Initially you will follow all branches (the 'branches' config item is '\*') Use
-  the branches command to see branches in you repo:
+  the repostat command to see branches in you repo:
 ```
-    <leamas> @branches leamas-git
+    <leamas> @repostat leamas-git
     <al-bot-test> leamas: Watched branches: master, devel
 ```